Gurdev-16/Spacebook1/README.md

 # Spacebook1

-a simple facebook clone made with limitwd function as part of uni assingment
+a simple facebook clone made with limited function as part of uni assingment